Testing drench effectiveness with a DrenchTest

 - closantel (SA)

 - derquantel (SI) + abamectin (ML) (Derquantel alone, is not available for testing).

 Note: praziquantel and triclabendazole are not included, as they do not target roundworms.

-- 15 sheep are needed for each drench group plus 15 for an untreated control group.
-The total number of sheep equals (drench groups + 1) x 15.
-In the initial draft, include extra sheep in case some are deemed unsuitable during the allocation and drenching process.
+- 10 to 15 animals are needed for each drench group plus 10–15 for an untreated control group.
+The total number of animals equals (drench groups + 1) x 10 or 15.
+In the initial draft, include extra animals in case some are deemed unsuitable during the allocation and drenching process.

-- Choose an even line of sheep from the mob, excluding heavy or light sheep and any sick, injured or unusual sheep.
+- Choose an even line of animals from the group, excluding heavy or light animals and any sick, injured or unusual animals.

-- 15 sheep are used initially for each group; however, a minimum of 10 will be sampled from each group in 10–14 days (ask your testing laboratory whether they want 10 or 15).
-If only 10 are needed, the extra 5 per group are ‘spare’ in case of deaths or escapes or inability to collect dung from sheep at sampling time.
+- Ideally, 15 animals are used initially for each group; however, a minimum of 10 will be sampled from each group in 10–14 days (ask your testing laboratory whether they want 10 or 15).
+If only 10 are needed, the extra 5 per group are ‘spare’ in case of deaths or escapes or inability to collect dung from animals at sampling time.